In the UK, we’re lucky to have so many challenging and picturesque rock climbing locations on our doorstep.

 We’ve chosen 9 amazing outdoor rock climbing locations in the UK, from Cornwall to northwest Scotland.

-We’ve also included the difficulty of certain crags in brackets, where possible.
+We’ve also included the difficulty levels of certain crags in brackets, where possible.

 Let’s start with the trad climbing locations…